cdelker/schemdraw/docs/elements/electrical.rst

 Integrated Circuits
 -------------------

-Elements drawn as boxes, such as integrated circuits, can be generated using the :py:func:`SchemDraw.elements.ic` function.
+Elements drawn as boxes, such as integrated circuits, can be generated using the :py:func:`schemdraw.elements.ic` function.
 An arbitrary number of inputs/outputs can be drawn to each side of the box.
 The inputs can be evenly spaced (default) or arbitrarily placed anywhere along each edge.

-.. function:: SchemDraw.elements.ic(*pins, **kwargs)
+.. function:: schemdraw.elements.ic(*pins, **kwargs)

     Define an integrated circuit element